lsravoori/JIC-2337/README.md

 The code consists mainly of Flutter for Android/IOS as the front end.
 And firebase for the database and cloud utilization.
 Expansion into using Java Spring Boot is considered as the code base continues to grow.

+# Documentation Notes
+Documentation is found in the GitHub
+###Launch Information
+Use “flutter build web --web-renderer html --release” then use “firebase deploy” to upload to web app

 # Release Notes

 ## v0.5.0